 The words can be presented in a context where part of the message may be printed out with blanks for selected words only.
-For example, Van Bezooijen & Van den Berg (1999) played semi-spontaneous samples of various Dutch varieties to different groups of subjects from The Netherlands and Belgium.
+For example, Van Bezooijen and Van den Berg (1999) played semi-spontaneous samples of various Dutch varieties to different groups of subjects from The Netherlands and Belgium.
 The texts were written down in Standard Dutch but the nouns were replaced by dotted lines of the same length.
 The subjects were asked to write the missing words on the lines while listening to the recordings.
-There were considerable differences in intelligibility among the tested varieties and intelligibility depended to some extent on the geographic background of the listeners.
+There were considerable differences in intelligibility among the tested varieties, and intelligibility depended to some extent on the geographic background of the listeners.
 An advantage of this test type is that it is easy to make sure that the correct translation is given.
 However, this approach makes it uncertain which role the (written) context plays in the interpretation of the words.

-To make it easier to correct the responses, multiple choice tests are often used in which respondents are asked to select the best possible translation out of the choices from a list.
-It is difficult to construct such a test, since the choice of distracters determines how difficult the test is and it is often not possible to select the same distracters in more languages.
-To solve this problem, Tang & Van Heuven (2009) determined word-intelligibility by having subjects perform a semantic categorization task whereby words had to be classified as one of ten different pre-given semantic categories such as 'body part', 'plant', 'animal', etc. For instance, if the subject hears the word for 'apple', s/he should categorize it as a member of the category 'fruit'.
+To make it easier to correct the responses, multiple-choice tests are often used in which respondents are asked to select the best possible translation from a list of choices.
+It is difficult to construct such a test, since the choice of distracters determines how difficult the test is, and it is often not possible to select the same distracters if more than one language is involved in the test.
+To solve this problem, Tang and Van Heuven (2009) determined word intelligibility by having subjects perform a semantic categorization task whereinwords had to be classified as one of ten different pre-given semantic categories, such as 'body part,' 'plant,' 'animal,' and so on.
+For instance, if the subject hears the word for 'apple,'she or he should categorize it as a member of the category 'fruit.'
 Here, the assumption is that correct categorization can only be achieved if the subject correctly recognizes the target words.
-Since there are as many as ten semantic categories, the role of guessing is negligible.
+Since there are as many as 10 semantic categories, the role of guessing is negligible.
 It is a disadvantage of this method that only words from predefined categories can be tested.

-Van Heuven & Van Bezooijen (1995) provide an overview of methods for quality evaluation of synthesized speech.
-Here it is mostly tested how well subjects understand synthesized speech in their own native language.
-We will discuss two of the translation tasks that have also been used for testing the intelligibility of natural languages.
-The advantage of these methods in comparison with the translation task mentioned above is that the test words are presented in a controlled spoken context.
+Van Heuven and Van Bezooijen (1995) provide an overview of methods for quality evaluation of synthesized speech.
+Here, it is mostly tested how well subjects understand synthesized speech in their own native language.
+I will discuss two of the translation tasks that have also been used for testing the intelligibility of natural languages.
+The advantage of these methods in comparison with the translation task mentioned earlier is that the test words are presented in a controlled spoken context.
 The results are easy to score by hand or automatically.
-The tests are easy to adapt to new test languages but the number of words that can be tested in one test session is more limited that in the case of isolated words.
+The tests are easy to adapt to new test languages, but the number of words that can be tested in one test session is more limited than in the case of isolated words.